All Products

 rewrite ^/v6/(.*)/card/query http://foo.bar.com/v7/#!/card/query permanent;

-To verify that the snippet is active, inspect the generated nginx.conf:
+Verify the snippet in the generated nginx.conf:

 kubectl exec nginx-ingress-controller-xxxxx --namespace kube-system -- cat /etc/nginx/nginx.conf